 The brain is a delicate and complex organ.
 When an accident causes the brain to bump against the skull, rattle around too quickly, lose oxygen, or bleed, the damage can be permanent.
 While the skull protects the brain from a lot of injuries, a serious enough impact or other harm can affect brain function for life.
-The traumatic brain injury (TBI) lawyers at the Law Offices of David I. Fuchs in Fort Lauderdale can help brain injury survivors and loved ones of the deceased fight for full and fair compensation for these severe injuries.
+The Fort Lauderdale traumatic brain injury lawyers (TBI) at the Law Offices of David I. Fuchs can help brain injury survivors and loved ones of the deceased fight for full and fair compensation for these severe injuries.

 Brain injuries are often what the Florida courts call “catastrophic.”
 A catastrophic injury is one that causes permanent impairment, such as a severe brain injury that causes long-term sensory, motor, communication, neurological, or cerebral function disturbances.
 Other non-brain-related examples are spine injuries resulting in paralysis, amputations, blindness, or loss of reproductive organs.
 Most victims never fully recover from catastrophic injuries and must live with the effects for the rest of their lives.